transcom/mymove/README.md

 sandbox server](https://idp.int.identitysandbox.gov/sign_up/enter_email).
 Do
 _not_ use your regular email address in the sandbox.

+### Creating alternative users with the same email address

+You can use the plus sign `+` to create a new Truss email address.
+`name+some_string@truss.works` will be treated as a new address, but will be routed to your `name@truss.works` email automatically.
+Don't use this for the office-side of account creation.
+It's helpful to use these types of accounts for the customer-side accounts.

 ## Project Layout

 All of our code is intermingled in the top level directory of `mymove`.
 Here is an explanation of what some of these